OESJ District Safety Plan

 • Title IX/504/Civil Rights

-Appendix 6: MOA with Village of St. Johnsville for School Resource Officers
+Appendix 6: MOA with Village of St. Johnsville and FCSO for Special Patrol Officers

 INTERMUNICIPAL AGREEMENT